$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Geometric structures and Benoist manifolds

-We say that an $\rpn$-manifold $M$ {\em splits} along a totally geodesic locally two-sided $\mathbb{RP}^{n-1}$-manifold $N$ of codimension-one to an $\rpn$-manifold $M'$ if $M \setminus N$ completes to $M'$ using the path-metric on $M \setminus N$ induced from the Riemannian metric of $M$.
+We say that a real projective manifold $M$ {\em splits} along a totally geodesic locally two-sided $\mathbb{RP}^{n-1}$-manifold $N$ of codimension-one to a real projective manifold $M'$ if $M \setminus N$ completes to $M'$ using the path metric on $M \setminus N$ induced from the Riemannian metric of $M$.
 (See \cite{psconv}.)
-We say that $M$ {\em decomposes into $M'$ along $N$}.
+We say that $M$ {\em splits} into components of $M'$.
+We say that $M$ {\em decomposes into $M'$ along $N$} if each component of $M'$ is real projectively isomorphic to closures of components of $M-N$.
+We may say that $M$ {\em decomposes} into components of $M'$ also.

+Let a finite sequence of compact real projective manifolds $M_1, \dots, M_k$ be obtained as a decomposition of $M$ by splitting along a totally geodesic hypersurface $S$.
+Suppose that each $M_i$ has at most two boundary components.
+Such is the case for pre-Benoist manfiolds and elementary Benoist manifolds.
+We can have only the following possibilities: \begin{itemize} \item We say that $M_1, \dots, M_k$ are {\em arranged} in a {\em sequence} if each boundary of $M_1$ has exactly one or two boundary components and for each component of $S$, $M_i^o$ and $M_{i+1}^o$ are adjacent and $i$ is unique for that component.
+If the indices are given mod $k$, then we say that the sequence is {\em circular}.
+Otherwise, it is {\em linear}. \item We say that $M_1, \dots, M_k$ are {\em arranged} in a {\em circular} (resp. {\em linear}) {\em sequence up to double coverings} if there is a one-fold or two-fold cover $M'$ of $M$ and a circular (resp. linear) decomposition along the inverse image $S'$ of $S$. \end{itemize}

+\begin{defn} A closed real projective manifold that splits into finitely many elementary Benoist manifolds is said to be a {\em Benoist manifold}.
+A {\em pure Benoist manifold} is a Benoist manifold that is not a generalized Hopf manifold or a pure Hopf manifold. \end{defn}

-A closed $\rpn$-manifold whose finite cover decomposes into elementary Benoist manifolds are said to be a {\em Benoist manifold}.
-An example can be obtained by taking a finite sequence of type II ones with projective automorphism $g$ where we need to switch between the hemispheres of dimension $n$ sharing the boundary components and finally obtain the closed manifold by coming back to the beginning one by attaching projectively.
+An example of a Benoist manifold can be obtained by taking a finite sequence of type II ones with projective automorphism $g$ where we need to switch between the hemispheres of dimension $n$ sharing the boundary components and finally obtain the closed manifold by coming back to the beginning one by attaching projectively.

 Another example can be made by starting as above, but we can use two type I ones to the end of a finite sequence.
-(These generalized the construction of Goldman \cite{Gthesis}.)
+(These constructions of Benoist generalized the construction of Goldman \cite{Gthesis}.)

-Certainly, there exist Benoist manifolds of both generalized Hopf type and pure Hopf type since we can decompose some of the latter types into elementary Benoist manifolds.
-Closed Benoist manifolds that are not of pure or generalized Hopf type are referred to as {\em pure Benoist manifolds}.

-If a Benoist manifold decomposes only into elementary Benoist manifolds of type II, then we can easily see that it is a generalized Hopf manifold where $p=1$ and $q=n-2$ by looking at the submanifolds covering the elementary ones.
-(See Proposition \ref{prop:topology}.)

-We say that a diagonalizable projective automorphism with $n+1$ mutually distinct eigenvalues is {\em regular diagonalizable}.
-Any group generated by such an element is said to be {\em regular diagonalizable}.